ta440/chef_timmo/_posts/2024-11-02-go_to_muesli.md

     5. Bake at 350°F for 15 minutes.
     6. Cool on a wire rack and keep in an airtight container once cold.
 ---
 My first recipe!
 What better than to start with a recipe that I've been asked for on numerous occasions.
 I'll be upfront here --- I never measure the ingredients!
 Hence, this is my attempt at reverse-engineering my usual ratios.
+These may change over time as I work out exaclt what I do!
+The takehome is that this framework is very flexible.

 [PICTURE TO ADD].